It’s been awhile. Everything good?

 People like me, we’re not complete idiots; but we’re not technologically savvy or educated or gifted.

-I have dipped into some weird communities.
+I have dipped into some intense communities.
 They’re fascinating.
-Weird, too.

-The marching band parents community, the reseller (FBA, eBay, and Poshmark) community, the extreme couponing community.
+The marching band parents community, the reseller community, the extreme couponing community.
 The self - help community, the “crush it” mentality community, the vegan community.
 Well I am vegan.
-So yeah, that’s a weird community but I really like it, cause I’m weird and love animals.
+So yeah, that’s an intense community but I really like it, cause I’m weird and love animals.

 Now it’s the VC, start up, tech community.